alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 Can "topological facts" in the map example and "learned parameter instantiations" in ML models be compared?

-What do T&S mean by varied details matter to the studied target, but "only in ways that approximately preserve the relevant aspects of the phenomenon to be understood"?
+What do T&S mean by varied details matter to the studied target, but "only in ways that __approximately__ preserve the relevant aspects of the phenomenon to be understood"?

 How do T&S qualify what "significant parameter detail differences" mean?

-Do T&S mean by drawing intra-model inferences the ML model is horizontally linked to (actual) T?
+What is the relation between TML target and target phenomenon?

 What do T&S mean by "appropriate target of understanding with ML models"?
 Similar to how a learned distribution is a good estimate of the actual distribution of the target features,